GrishKate/diffusion_distillation/README.md

 There are multiple approaches made by: Grishina Ekaterina, Ulyana Klyuchnikova, Maxim Bekoev

-You can see results and hyperparameter settings in our presentation.
+You can run the distillation process using main.py.
+We have published our notebooks in the corresponding folder to demonstrate how to use it.
+You can see our results and hyperparameter settings in our presentation.

 ## MNIST
 We have taken pretrained model from `https://github.com/TeaPearce/Conditional_Diffusion_MNIST`.